Portugal PM wins confidence vote, vows to meet bailout goals

 While the government has also promised to boost growth by cutting corporate taxes, the premier said any fiscal reform must be gradual.
 "We don't have budgetary margin ... to accommodate a corporate tax reform in just one year," he said.

-Portas said "the country has a reduced room for manoeuvre" as it heads for the bailout exit and would have to restrain spending to enable any future tax cuts.
+Portas said "the country has a reduced room for maneuver" as it heads for the bailout exit and would have to restrain spending to enable any future tax cuts.

 After spiking to over 8 percent due to the political turmoil, Portugal's benchmark 10-year bond yields have rolled back and were nearing the end of July at 6.4 percent, around the level where they started.